Municipal Property Assessment Corporation Directive for Providing Property Reports of Comparable Properties

 - Selection and information about comparable sale properties must be disclosed in compliance with the due date specified in the assigned schedule of events for your appeal.
 The Rules require that all of the evidence you intend to rely on at a hearing be filed with the Board by a date set out in your Schedule of Events.

-- There are a number of On-line Services that are available to MPAC's customers and stakeholders.
+- There are a number of online services that are available to MPAC's customers and stakeholders.
 They are: AboutMyProperty™, Propertyline™, Automated Valuation Methodology (AVM), B2B (Business to Business), and ACS on-line™.
 AboutMyProperty™ provides property owners knowledge of the information MPAC maintains about their property.
 They are entitled to receive information and assistance to help them understand their assessment.
 AboutMyProperty™ is a secure, online service that enables property owners (or those who are entitled to receive an assessment notice) to review basic assessment information for their own property and comparable properties.
-There is no change to use AboutMyProperty™.
-For residential properties, a property owner is entitled to one Property Profile Report and Property Assessment Details Report, as well as twenty-four Properties of interest and corresponding Property Assessment Details Report and one hundred Property Detail Snapshots.
-For non-residential properties, the owner is entitled to twenty-four detailed property reports of their choice.
-AboutMyProperty™ is accessed through the MPAC website.
+There is no charge to use AboutMyProperty™.
+For residential properties, a property owner is entitled to one Property Profile Report, a Favourites Report with up to 24 properties of interest and one hundred Property Snapshots.
+For non-residential properties, the owner is entitled to one Property Profile report for each property, up to 100 Property Snapshots and a Favourites Report on up to 24 properties selected by the property owner.
 The user will need a user ID and password which are found on the Property Assessment Notice or by contacting MPAC's Customer Contact Centre at 1 866 296-6722.